Is preschool around the corner? As a veteran preschool teacher, there are some things you should know.

 We want to hear more about your child’s interests, in her self-confidence, and in his ability to cooperate.
-While there are many new concepts and insights that will be gained, preschool is a combined effort built by everyone involved: parents, teachers, and the child.

 1) A desire to explore: Before a child can learn, he must feel confident enough to discover and explore his environment.
 This is an innate skill that we are born with, and these moments are vital.
 Children learn best through play and need opportunities to explore, create, build, and to figure out how things work.